-Specifies the total combined duration of all included clips in your item (Minutes and seconds - eg. “2:43” for 2 minutes and 43 seconds).
+Specifies the total combined duration of all included clips in your item (Minutes and seconds, for example, “2:43” for 2 minutes and 43 seconds).

 Individual Clip Lengths

-Specifies the duration of each individual clip in your item, in minutes and seconds, listing each duration one at a time separated by commas and spaces eg. 0:15, 0:30, 1:15.
-It is important to include all the distinct clip durations in this list as these are used by the Length search filter when buyers are trying to find clips of a certain length.
+You must include all the distinct clip durations in this list as these values are used by the Length search filter when customers are trying to find clips of a certain length.